prometheus/docs/content/docs/specs/native_histograms.md

 The logical/set binary operators (`and`, `or`, `unless`) work as expected even if histogram samples are involved.
-They only check for the existence of a vector element and don't change their behavior depending on the sample type of an element (float or histogram).
+They only check for the existence of a vector element and don't change their behavior depending on the sample type or flavor of an element (float or histogram, counter or gauge).

 The “trim” operators `>/` and `</` were introduced specifically for native histograms.
 They only work for a histogram on the left hand side and a float